 Helen Ball

-Helen Ball is professor of anthropology and director of the Infancy & Sleep Centre (DISC) at Durham University.
-She founded Basis, the Baby Sleep Information Source in 2012 as an outreach project of DISC, and was awarded the Queen’s Anniversary Prize for Further & Higher Education in 2018.
-Her research examines the sleep ecology of infants and their parents including attitudes and practices regarding infant sleep, behavioural and physiological interactions of infants and their parents during sleep, infant sleep development, and the discordance between cultural and biological sleep needs.
-She conducts research in hospitals, the community, and her lab, and she contributes to national and international policy and practice guidelines on infant care.
-She is a board member of the International Society for the Study and Prevention of Infant Deaths (ISPID), chair of the Scientific Committee for the Lullaby Trust, and qualifications board member for Unicef UK Baby Friendly Initiative, and associate editor for the journal, Sleep Health.
+Dr Helen Ball is professor of anthropology and director of the Infancy & Sleep Centre (DISC) at Durham University.
+She founded Basis, the Baby Sleep Information Source in 2012 as an outreach project of DISC, for which she was awarded the Queen’s Anniversary Prize for Further & Higher Education in 2018.
+Her research examines the sleep ecology of infants and their parents including attitudes and practices regarding infant sleep and sleep safety, behavioural and physiological interactions of infants and their parents during sleep, infant sleep development, and the discordance between cultural and biological sleep needs.
+Much of her research has focussed on bed-sharing and breastfeeding.
+She has conducted research in hospitals, the community, and her lab, and she contributes to national and international policy and practice guidelines on infant care.
+Helen served as a board member of ISPID (International Society for the Study and Prevention of Infant Deaths) from 2018 to 2022, is chair of the grants/research committee, and a member of the scientific advisory group for the Lullaby Trust, and serves on the qualifications board for Unicef UK Baby Friendly Initiative.
+She was also an associate editor for Sleep Health, journal of the US National Sleep Foundation 2020-2024 (all voluntary positions).
+In 2025 her popular science book How Babies Sleep will be published by Penguin Random House.

 Dr Julie P Smith